prototyjs/prototy/README.md

 ```
 ## Directives

-Add bind attribute to any element that needs reactive updates from state changes
+Add `bind` attribute to any element that needs reactive updates from state changes

-Events don't need bind - they work automatically with :on directives
+Events don't need `bind` - they work automatically with `:on` directives

-All :-prefixed attributes are supported and evaluated as JavaScript expressions
+All `:`-prefixed attributes are supported and evaluated as JavaScript expressions

-Components automatically handle reactivity - no need for bind on component elements
+Components automatically handle reactivity - no need for `bind` on component elements

-Use bind for: text, html, show, class, style, value, and any custom attribute binding
+Use `bind` for: text, html, show, class, style, value, and any custom attribute binding

 ### Text Binding